liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/04-creating-layout-templates-manually.markdown

 ## Column Elements and Classes [](id=column-elements-and-classes)

-To understand how the layout template works, you must take a closer look at how the HTML is structured.
-This section uses the first column of the previous example to demonstrate the key elements and classes of a layout template:
+To understand how the layout template works, you must look closely at how the HTML is structured.
+This section uses the first column of the example above to demonstrate the key elements and classes of a layout template:

     <div class="col-md-4 portlet-column portlet-column-first" id="column-1">
             $processor.processColumn("column-1", "portlet-column-content